Free shipping from 19€ to Spain

 The Most Popular Houseplants Among Millennials

 Among the most popular houseplants among millennials are those that require little maintenance and are resistant to harsh conditions.
 One of the most common plants is the cactus, as it doesn't need to be watered frequently and can survive in dry environments.
-Another popular choice is succulents, which are also very hardy and come in a variety of shapes and colors. spider plants are another popular choice, as they can grow in areas with low light and don't need a lot of water.
+Another popular choice is succulents, which are also very hardy and come in a variety of shapes and colors.
+Spider plants are another popular choice, as they can grow in areas with low light and don't need a lot of water.
 Additionally, fig and ficus plants are ideal for those looking to add a touch of green to their homes, as they are easy to care for and can grow quite large if given enough light and space.

 In general, plants that require little maintenance and are resistant to different environmental conditions are the most popular among millennials.
 This is because many young people have busy lifestyles and don't have a lot of time to devote to caring for plants.
 However, having plants at home gives them a sense of emotional well-being and an escape from daily stress.
 Therefore, opting for houseplants that are easy to care for can be a great way for millennials to experience the therapeutic benefits of gardening without being overwhelmed by the task of caring for them.